bm0801389031/week2/README.md

 Note!
 The input is a Real number (actual type is language dependent) and is >= 0.
 The result should be an Integer.

+3. sum of positives & pseudo code pdf
+Description:

+You get an array of numbers,
+return the sum of all of the
+positives ones.

+Example [1,-4,7,12] =>
+1 + 7 + 12 = 20

+Note: if there is nothing to sum, the sum is default to 0.
+FUNDAMENTALS, ARRAYS, NUMBERS